-Pre-match, half-time and post-match interviews with each team may take place at the hall as follows:
+Pre-match, half-time and post-match interviews may take place at the hall as follows:

-The associations must make best efforts to make the head coach or a player available for an interview before the match, related exclusively to the match in question.
+The associations must make the head coach or a player available for an interview before the match, related exclusively to the match in question.
 In principle, this interview is conducted by the main audiovisual rights holder of the country of the association.

 Half-time interviews may be conducted with coaches, players and listed team officials, subject to their agreement.